nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 ![image](https://user-images.githubusercontent.com/112428796/233485365-55536ce3-dec1-4e8b-aae2-10ea04deed95.png)

 Further measurements were made on the 6 V batteries to verify the voltages of the batteries with just one of the batteries and both in series.
-The batteries were connected to the system as a whole
+The batteries were connected to the system as a whole.

 One of the 6 V batteries